Sharma-IT/sharma-it/README.md

   interests: `💻 In addition to my expertise in Software Quality and Automation, like I mentioned before I also have a passion for Cybersecurity.
 I majored in Cybersecurity for my Computer Science degree and am an avid InfoSec and OpSec enthusiast.
 I am committed to continuously expanding my knowledge through ongoing study and plan to pursue relevant certifications.
-I have developed multiple open-source Cybersecuirty-related projects such as a password generator, password strength checker and a comprehensive all-in-one script that employs multiple types of penetration tests onto a target website.
+I have developed multiple open-source Cybersecurity-related projects such as a password generator, password strength checker and a comprehensive all-in-one script that employs multiple types of penetration tests onto a target website.
 I'm excited to work on more projects and build more tools such as a MAC address changer, network scanner, ARP/DNS spoofer, packet sniffer and more.